Laws of Motion - First, Second, Third Law of Motion

 1. When car brakes are applied suddenly, we feel a force towards the front of the car.
 This is because of Newton's first law of motion as a car and we were moving and when the car came to rest after applying brakes we kept moving forward due to inertia of motion.

-2. When we move a cloth consists of dust with some force we see that, dust particle from cloth came out, this is also due to the first law of motion as dust particle and cloth both were at rest but suddenly cloth came at motion due to applied force and dust particles remain in their position due to inertia of rest.
+2. When we move a cloth consisting of dust with some force we see that dust particles from the cloth come out, this is also due to the first law of motion as dust particle and cloth both were at rest but suddenly cloth came at motion due to applied force and dust particles remain in their position due to inertia of rest.
 It's also an example of Newton's first law of motion.

-3. The motion of heavenly planets is due to the inertia of motion because once they are set in motion there is no external force applying on them so they are moving with their constant speed is also an example of Newton’s first law of motion.
+3. The motion of heavenly planets is due to the inertia of motion because once they are set in motion there is no external force applying to them so they are moving at their constant speed is also an example of Newton’s first law of motion.

 JEE Main Highest Scoring Chapters & Topics